BrianSorensen/Upgrade-System/README.md

 int startedAtLevel - this is set using upgradeManager.level when the game element is "startet" marking the zero point for "relative to start" upgrades.

+### Interaction with the game:

+Core game informs UpgradeManager of XP increase with the addXp() method and the manager will do the rest.

+In order to present the player with choices, a choice UI class have to be developed as part of the game and implemented in the UpgradeManager (see TODO im manager)

 ## Adding IUpgradeable instance to the UpgradeManager.
 The UpgradeManager is implemented as a singleton and the instance can be received by UpgradeManager.getInstance();